 Jill Still is an avid hiker and outdoor recreationist.
 A year ago she became a mom.
 Jill is completing her clinical training in five element acupuncture, a classical medicine whose foundation was guided by observing nature in and out of balance.
 Several years before becoming a mom, Jill was encouraged to organize a Hike it Baby hike in Anchorage.
 She invited her friends who were new parents and over 15 people gathered for the first hike.
 Some moms in the group took over and built the Hike it Baby community in Anchorage.
 Jill watched the Hike it Baby community grow locally, nationally and internationally, and when Hike it Baby became a nonprofit it was time for Jill to be involved in a more active role once again.
 As the former Executive Director of a nonprofit in Anchorage, Jill has found a way to stay involved in the nonprofit sector.
 Her passion for seeing nonprofits thrive is driven by the important role they play in building strong and healthy communities.
 Jill is excited to be a part of a movement that is helping connect families with a mutual appreciation of the outdoors, which in turn encourages our future generations to observe, respect and care for our natural environment.
 Jill’s favorite pastime is being outdoors with her husband and son.
 Jill has always had an appreciation for nature and the interdependency of humans and the environment.
 Today that appreciation is heightened by watching her son enjoy, shrill, and be amazed by the simple gifts of nature.

-Any issues, concerns, grievances or accolades can be submitted to this address: firstname.lastname@example.org
+Any issues, thoughts, suggestions, support, concerns or grievances can be submitted to this address: firstname.lastname@example.org